adrlah/multipleScattering/README.md

-# Simulator for "Computationally-efficient millimeter-wave back-scattering models"
+# Simulator for "Combination of Millimeter-Wave Blockage and Scattering Models Supporting Multiple-Scattering"
 (c) 2020 Adrián Lahuerta Lavieja and Martin Johansson;
 e-mail: adrian.lahuerta@kuleuven.be and martin.n.johansson@ericsson.com